Skip to main content

 Alaska Earthquake Center’s seismic network covers new ground

 During 2019-2020, the Alaska Earthquake Center underwent an unprecedented expansion of our permanent seismic monitoring network.
+We were able to achieve it by acquiring 96 of 158 temporary USArray sites in Alaska.

 The unusual M7.6 aftershock of the M7.8 Simeonof earthquake